-EX IV.5 - Average K-12 Teacher Salary in North Carolina, Inflation-Adjusted to 2022 Dollars (1992-93 to 2021-22)
+EX IV.11 - Average K-12 Teacher Salary in North Carolina, Inflation-Adjusted to 2024 Dollars (1992-93 to 2023-24)

 Note: These figures are adjusted for inflation.
 Nominal income rose over the last few years, but effective income declined with inflation, both nationally and in North Carolina.
 Rankings are based on nominal pay, not cost-of-living adjusted.
-While 2022-23 figures have been released for North Carolina, they are not yet available for other states.